Using Single Sign-On (SSO)

 Each HTTP request and response is passed to the SSO agent which checks if the user is allowed to access the requested resource and determines whether to:

 Present the authentication form

 The Haproxy SPOA SSO service is distributed as a package for all Linux distributions that support HAProxy Enterprise.

 If you use a Debian based system, type the following command to install the solution:

-The following options are available on the command line:
+The following options to set up SSO are available in the command line:

-Usage : ./spoa-sso [OPTION]... -h Print this message --debug-spoe -d Debug SPOE --debug-spoe-variables Debug SPOE variables --debug-sso Debug SSO actions --debug-ldap Debug LDAP --debug-krb Debug Kerberos --debug-all --print-cfg Display configuration during startup --check-cfg -c Check configuration then exit --gid run in the specified group --uid run as the specified user -F disables syslog output, and stay in foreground -s Use syslog -p <pidfile> Write the server PID into the specified file -A <address> Listen on this address (default: 127.0.0.1) -P <port> Specify the port to listen on (default : 12345) -n <num-workers> Specify the number of workers (default : 10) -N Do not verify SSL certificates with LDAP (LDAPTLS_REQCERT=never) -f config_file .INI file containing the SSO configuration (default: sso.ini)
+Usage : ./spoa-sso [OPTION]... -h Print this message --debug-spoe -d Debug SPOE --debug-spoe-variables Debug SPOE variables --debug-sso Debug SSO actions --debug-ldap Debug LDAP --debug-krb Debug Kerberos --debug-all --print-cfg Display configuration during startup --check-cfg -c Check configuration then exit --gid run in the specified group --uid run as the specified user -F disables syslog output, and stay in foreground -s Use syslog -p <pidfile> Write the server PID into the specified file -A <address> Listen on this address (default: 127.0.0.1) -P <port> Specify the port to listen on (default : 12345) -n <num-workers> Specify the number of workers (default : 10) -b <conn-backlog> Specify the connection backlog value (default : 10) -N Do not verify SSL certificates with LDAP (LDAPTLS_REQCERT=never) -f config_file .INI file containing the SSO configuration (default: sso.ini)